How about adding some mouthwatering madness to your March Madness this year with a steak platter?

 When building the ultimate steak platter, there are two things to keep in mind - taste and looks.
 Of course, taste is of the utmost importance, but, let’s be real, people also love pretty food, and a steak platter allows you so much flexibility when creating it.
 It’s also a great dish because it can be built as an intimate meal for 2, or it can be designed as the ultimate party platter, feeding lots of mouths and stretching the steak out.

 The first step, and one of the most important, is to pick out the perfect steak!

-If you’re focused on presentation, USDA Prime Filet's might be your go-to with their lack of fat seams that run through those cuts, making them preferable for presentation.
+If you’re focused on presentation, USDA Prime Filets might be your go-to, as their lack of fat seams that run through those cuts make them preferable for presentation.

 However, there are multiple cuts that would be absolutely delicious on a platter.
 It’s hard to go wrong.
-Whether you’re aiming for little fat and mostly flavor, the “melt in your mouth” moment cut of beef, or a combo of different cuts for different textures and flavors, we got you covered with our guide to find the perfect cut of steak.
+Whether you’re aiming for little fat and mostly flavor, the “melt in your mouth” moment cut of beef, or a combo of different cuts for different textures and flavors, we've got you covered with our guide to finding the perfect cut of steak.

 Another thing to keep in mind is the quality of the meat.
 Be sure to choose prime beef for the utmost enjoyment.
 With prime beef, it requires no marinades or sauces for the texture and flavor of the meat to wow people.
 Check out why you should consider buying prime beef, and why it’s the top of the line when it comes to different beef grades.

 Cooking your steak correctly is just as important as picking out the perfect cut and grade of steak for your platter.